 Answer: (i) ‘It’ refers to the noise produced by the birds around him.

-(ii) Mr Purcell doesn’t hear ‘it’ quickly because he was so used to hearing those sounds that it was normal to him like a clock’s ticking.
+(ii) Mr Purcell doesn’t hear ‘it’ clearly because he was so used to hearing those sounds that it was normal to him like a clock’s ticking.

 Question 1.
 Do you think the atmosphere of Mr Purcell’s shop was cheerful or depressing?
 Give reasons for your answer.

 Answer: I think the atmosphere of Mr Purcell’s shop was depressing.
 It was lifeless.
 It was full of the strange sounds made by the birds chirping and moving.
 Mr Purcell was used to the sound but the customers used to wonder how he put up with such disturbing noises.

 Question 2.
 Describe the stranger who came to the pet shop.
 What did he want?

 Answer: The stranger who came to the shop was wearing a cheap new suit.
 He was a prisoner earlier.
 He came to Mr Purcell’s shop and asked for “something in a cage”.
 He wasn’t clear about what he exactly wanted but said it should have wings and should be in a cage.